bishtteja/OIBSIP_WEBD_TASK1/README.md

 # ✨ Teja's Tips
 🌸 Objective
-I wanted to create a fun and stylish website that shares my love for fashion and makeup.
+I created a fun and stylish website that shares my love for fashion and makeup.
 The idea was simple: build a space that feels modern, classy, and easy to scroll through while giving quick style inspiration.

 🪄 What I Did
 Set up the website structure with HTML